Thopic/chordialement/README.md

 ![Example of a chord diagram](test/example_chord.png)

 Chord diagrams ('circos') can be used to visualize a very specific type of dataset.
-The data should contain observations that fall in discrete categories and have pairwise, but ideally bidirectional, association between observations.
-Say a dataset containing information about twins' political opinions, or couples favourite fruits.
+The data should contain observations that fall in discrete categories and have pairwise, but ideally bidirectional, associations between observations.
+Say a dataset containing information about twins' political opinions, or couples favorite fruits.

 In most cases, these plots don't bring more information than a triangular [jointplot](https://seaborn.pydata.org/generated/seaborn.jointplot.html).
 But they are arguably prettier and allow to show individual observation.
 It can also be easier to add more information to the plot (by modifying the width & color of the link for example).
 They can also deal (badly) with the occasional triplet/quadruplet.